 In the consumer space, devices from companies like Fitbit, Jawbone, Garmin, Samsung Gear, and Apple provide always-on health monitoring for people looking to get in shape.
 But they are doing more than simply tracking steps and calories.
 Similar technology will eventually connect patients and caregivers, running a broad range of tests and detecting ailments such as cancer, heart disease, and diabetes.

 In Japan, initial trials have found that patients with Alzheimer’s disease respond well to humanoid robots that are programmed to be kind, gentle, and friendly.
-The robots can help with the isolation and loneliness that many elderly people feel.
-Robots can also fill coverage gaps in countries like Japan that have a limited number of trained nurses serving large elderly populations.
+The robots can help with the isolation and loneliness that many older people feel.
+Robots can also fill coverage gaps in countries like Japan that have a limited number of trained nurses serving large older populations.

 There are other ways in which digital technology can extend the reach of healthcare professionals.
 Physicians and nurses already evaluate patients remotely using mobile apps and websites.
 Also, surgeons use robotic surgery systems to perform procedures and video chat to assist colleagues in distant operating rooms.